 Lesbian, Gay, Bisexual & Trans People

-Sheffield DACT has been set up with the aim of supporting people experiencing abuse in same-sex relationships and LGBT people experiencing abuse from people close to them.
+Sheffield DACT has been set up with the aim of supporting people experiencing abuse in same-sex relationships and LGBT+ people (Lesbian, Gay, Bi, Trans and other minority sexuality and/or genders) experiencing abuse from people close to them.

-Levels of domestic abuse in the relationships of gay, lesbian, bisexual and trans (LGB&T) people are similar to those experienced by heterosexual women, which means that one in four experience abuse in their lifetimes.
-LGB&T people can also be abused by former heterosexual partners or by family members, who may take issue with your sexual orientation or gender identity.
+Levels of domestic abuse in the relationships of lesbian and bisexual women are similar to those experienced by heterosexual women, which means that one in four experience abuse in their lifetimes.
+Almost half (49%) of all gay and bi men have experienced at least one incident of domestic abuse from a family member or partner since the age of 16, and 80% of trans people have experienced emotional, sexual or physical abuse from a partner of ex-partner.
+LGBT+ people can also be abused by former heterosexual partners or by family members, who may take issue with your sexual orientation and/or gender identity.
 Domestic abuse is a pattern of control over a ‘loved one’ regardless of the gender identity or sexual orientation of either partner and is explained in detail in Understanding Domestic Abuse.

-As well as the common abusive behaviours mentioned elsewhere on the site, as a gay, lesbian, bisexual or trans person you may experience additional abuse specifically because of your sexual orientation or gender identity.
+As well as the common abusive behaviours mentioned elsewhere on the site, as an LGBT+ person you may experience additional abuse specifically because of your sexual orientation or gender identity.
 This can include your partner:

-- saying you deserve the abuse because you are lesbian, gay, bisexual or trans
+- saying you deserve the abuse because you are lesbian, gay, bisexual and/or trans

 - threatening to ‘out’ you to work colleagues or family